How to retry the failed test cases in TestNG?

 ===============================================

-Running the failed cases through testng-failed.xml is a good way to rerun the test cases, but your failed cases would be executed after TestNG executed the whole test suite.
-TestNG provides us with a feature that can rerun our case as soon as it fails, and we can achieve this by using the retryAnalyzer attribute.
+Running the failed cases through testng-failed.xml is an effective way to rerun the test cases, but your failed cases will be executed after TestNG executes the entire test suite.
+If you want to rerun the test cases as soon as they fail, we can use the retryAnalyzer attribute with @Test annotation.

 Let’s make our Retry class that will implement the IRetryAnalyzer interface.
-IRetryAnalyzer has one retry() method that our Retry class will override.
+IRetryAnalyzer has one retry() method which we will implement.

 package Test;